openhab/openhab-addons/bundles/org.openhab.binding.pushover/README.md

 All actions return a `Boolean` value to indicate if the message was sent successfully or not.
 The parameter `message` is **mandatory**, the `title` parameter defaults to whatever value you defined in the `title` related configuration parameter.

+- `sendMessage(String message, @Nullable String title, @Nullable String sound, @Nullable String url, @Nullable String urlTitle, @Nullable String attachment, @Nullable String contentType, @Nullable Integer priority, @Nullable String device)` - This method is used to send a plain text message providing all available parameters.
+All parameters - except `message` can be set to `null` if no specific value should be set.

 - `sendMessage(String message, @Nullable String title)` - This method is used to send a plain text message.

 - `sendHtmlMessage(String message, @Nullable String title)` - This method is used to send a HTML message.